ToninaP/data_analysis_portfolio/README.md

 # data_analysis_portfolio
 Welcome to my Data Analysis portfolo!
-I am preparing for graduation from a PhD program at Tallinn University.

-Junior researcher @ Cultural data analysis lab (2020-2024) https://cudan.tlu.ee/team/antonina/
+Junior researcher @ Cultural data analysis lab (2020-2024), preparing for graduation from a PhD program at Tallinn University. https://cudan.tlu.ee/team/antonina/

 This set of projects is created to demonstrate my analytic and technical skills.